bormind/immutable-setter/README.md

 Exposes *setIn(object, keyPath, value)*, *getIn(object, keyPath)* helper functions to simplify setting (and reading) values in the immutable objects.

-*setIn* function preserves structural sharing - returned new object has new objects created for each new or modified value along the keyPath.
+*setIn* function preserves structural sharing - the returned new object has new objects created for each new or modified value along the keyPath.

-*getIn* function provided for completeness - it returns value specified by the keyPath or undefined if key/index of the kyePath not found in the traversed object.
+*getIn* function is provided for completeness - it returns value specified by the keyPath or *undefined* if the key/index of the kyePath is not found in the traversed object.
 This eliminates necessity of checking if each value along the keyPath is defined before getting the target value.

 ## Motivation
-While working with [Redux](https://github.com/reactjs/redux) based immutable state container, it is convenient to be able to set object properties few levels deep in the object hierarchy in immutable fashion.
+While working with [Redux](https://github.com/reactjs/redux) based immutable state container, it is convenient to be able to set object's properties few levels deep in the object hierarchy in immutable fashion.
 Usually this is done through hierarchy of reducers.
 But sometimes it is convenient to do it "inline" through one function call.
 A specially in tests.